cosrnic/ServerUIs/README.md

 ## ServerUIs
 todo: better name

-A WIP mod that allows Servers to send custom UI's to the Client
+A WIP mod that allows Servers to send custom UIs to the Client